Blog posts

 Published:

 I have created a new website.
 I have been using Google Sites to create my old website.
-I like the classic Google Sites because it allows the user to take control of the structure by programming in html.
-However, the new Google Sites no longer have this feature, and since the classic Google Sites will be discontinued in 2021, I had to do something else.
+I like the classic Google Sites because it lets users take control of the structure by programming in HTML.
+However, the new Google Sites no longer have this feature, and since the classic Google Sites will be discontinued in 2021, I had to find another solution.
 After a bit of Google search, I found this template, which is exactly what I wanted (ability to take full control, free, no advertisements, etc.).